trucnguyenlam/knime-sdk-setup/README.md

 * Errors encountered while setting or modifying the target platform could result from old version numbers cached by Eclipse.
 This can be fixed by making sure that all plug-in versions specified in the target definition file are set to ``"0.0.0"``.
 To do this, double click on the ``.target`` file you want to use which opens the Target Definition view of Eclipse.
 At the bottom, click on the tab __Source__ which opens the raw file in the Eclipse editor.
 There, make sure all ``version=`` properties are set to ``"0.0.0"`` (including 	quotation marks).

+* If you encounter a SIGSEGV error when trying to launch KNIME Analytics Platform from within Eclipse, on a mac with a touchbar keyboard:
+    1. In Eclipse select `Run → Run Configurations...` ( or `Debug Configurations...`)
+    2. Select the Run/Debug configuration you want to launch
+    3. Select the `Arguments` tab
+    4. Add the argument `-nosplash` to the _Program arguments_

+    Now KNIME Analytics Platform should start successfully (this is caused by the following bug in eclipse: https://bugs.eclipse.org/bugs/show_bug.cgi?id=538377)

 * If you encounter errors when trying to launch KNIME Analytics Platform from within Eclipse, you can try the following to resolve the error/s:
     1. In Eclipse select `Run → Run Configurations...` ( or `Debug Configurations...`)
     2. Select the Run/Debug configuration you want to launch